hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Teachers

 Teaching is very [respectfull profession](https://en.wikipedia.org/wiki/Education_in_Finland#Teachers) in Finland.
-Only person with master degree can teach others.
+Only person with the degree of master of education can teach others.
 It's hard to become teacher.
 Competition is big - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
 Best people can prepare even better next generations of students.